EndPointCorp/end-point-blog/2009/08/12/perlpostgres-changes-in-dbdpg-2151.html.md

  - Fix quoting of booleans to respect more Perlish variants (CPAN bug #41565) [GSM]
 ```

 In previous versions, the mapping of Perl vars to booleans was very simple, and did only simple 0/1 mapping.
-However, Perl's values of "truth" is richer than that.
+However, Perl’s values of “truth” is richer than that.
 We can now do things like this:

 ```perl
 for my $name ('0', '1', '0E0', '0 but true', 'F', 'T', 'TRUE', 'false') {